reachselvas/MVCWebAPI_ExchangeRate_Home_Assignment/README.md

 Step 1: You can provide the startdate and enddate in "yyyy-mm-dd" format eg:2018-01-15.
 Step 2: Enter the currency type as SEK,NOK,INR,HUF etc in base and target currency fields.
 Step 3: Click submit button.
 Step 4: Results with Min, max and average value will display.
-Here, the date is not being shown.